bewuwy/DUWO-laundry-scraper/README.md

 # DUWO laundry bot

-Simple Java program to check availability of washing machines and dryers in DUWO buildings.
+Simple Java program to check availability of washing machines and dryers in DUWO buildings (and notify you with a Telegram bot).

 ## Usage

 1. Create `config.txt` with:
 ```
 user=YOUR_MULTIPOSS@EMAIL.COM
+tgBotToken=YOUR_TG_BOT_TOKEN
+tgChatID=YOUR_TG_CHAT_ID
 ```

 2. Run `java -jar DUWO_laundry.jar`

-3. You can also also use CLI arguments:
+3. You can also use CLI arguments:
    - `wm` for washing machine
    - `d` for dryer
    - add numbers after the machine name to quantify the target